 Like you, your blog needs a place to live — a place where your readership goes to see what you have to say.
-For this, you’re going to need a blogging platform that is optimized for both desktop and mobile, and easy-to-use.
-Constant Contact’s website builder offers all of that and more.
-It has the features you need for a travel blogging website, including:
+For this, you’re going to need a blogging platform that is optimized for both desktop and mobile, and easy to use.
+The best website builder platforms have the features you need for a travel blogging website, including:

 - A logo maker to brand your travel blog